-The Ann Arbor Michigan Pinball Museum will have their 2016 pinball showcase Friday May 19th to Sunday May 21th with 300+ machines on free play.
-Our facility is the third largest dedicated pinball venue (by unique game count) in North America!
-Games range from 1950s “woodrails” to the latest games from Stern pinball.
+The Ann Arbor Michigan Pinball Museum will have their 2017 pinball showcase Friday May 5th to Sunday May 7th Our facility has games from the 1950s “woodrails” to the latest games from Stern pinball.
 Every decade, manufacturer and game type is represented at the museum.
 There are many rare and hard to find games set up and ready to play.
 All machines are free play, so one entrance ticket allows unlimited play for the day.
-There’s something for every pinball fan here (we are the third largest dedicated pinball facility in North America, behind Banning and PAPA.)
-But unlike the other two larger pinball facilities, we are here every day working on our machines, making sure they play perfect!
-Arguably this makes us the biggest working/restored pinball collection in North America.
+There’s something for every pinball fan here.
+But unlike other pinball museum type facilities, we are here every day working on our machines, making sure they play perfect!
+Arguably this makes us the best working/restored pinball collection in North America.

 Showcase Dates and Times.

 This will be our fourth VFW showcase, and below are the following days.

 Tickets for the showcase will be available in advance only.
 We want to ensure that all attendees have the absolute best possible experience and have plenty of room to mingle and experience and play the pinball machines.
 To do this we have a limited number of tickets available for each day.
 Once the limit is reached, we are sold out, and no more tickets will be issued.
 Hence there will not be any tickets available at the door.
 Yes it is possible we may have door tickets, however this will be a last minute decision.
 So if you want to guarantee a ticket, it’s best to get one from our Ticket reservation web page.
 In 2016 we completely sold out (as in every ticket for every day sold!), so don’t wait until the last minute to get your 2017 ticket.

 Why is the Ann Arbor Pinball Show better and different?